Category Art History

 Neoclassicism

 This post provides an overview of the Neoclassical art movement that emerged from the mid-18th to the mid-19th century.
 It discusses the movement's origins and characteristics, including its adherence to classical themes and styles, emphasis on order and symmetry, and idealised realism.
-The post also explores the movement's impact on painting, sculpture, and architecture and its lasting influence on the art world.
+The post also explores the movement's impact on painting, sculpture, and architecture and its lasting influence on art.

 Read MoreNeoclassicism